 2.5.
 Zangger Committee Guidelines

-The Zangger Committee Guidelines on Export - principles agreed upon by a group of States, members of the NPT to clarify the obligations of States under Article III.2 of the Treaty with respect to export for peaceful purposes to non-nuclear-weapon States of nuclear material and equipment or material specially designed or prepared for the processing, use or production of special fissionable material [11].
+The Zangger Committee Guidelines on Export - principles agreed upon by a group of States, members of the NPT, to clarify the obligations of States under Article III.2 of the Treaty with respect to export for peaceful purposes to non-nuclear-weapon States of nuclear material and equipment or material specially designed or prepared for the processing, use or production of special fissionable material [13].
 The Guidelines are based on a «Trigger List» of source and special fissionable material and agreed equipment and materials specially designed or prepared for the processing, use or production of special fissionable material, the export of which requires the application of IAEA safeguards to the corresponding source or special fissionable material.
 The Zangger committee is not an IAEA committee.

 2.6.
 Plutonium Management Guidelines